 I stood watching the rest of the crowd.
 Ordinary people.
 People like you and me, gathering to pay their respects to the brave men and women who fought to keep our country safe and free.

-The little girl twirling, the senior leaning on his cane, the man in the business suit, the parents tending to children, the teenagers on their phones, the lady singing with such gusto, the bald man and the woman crying into a handkerchief.
+The little girl twirling, the senior leaning on his cane, the man in the business suit, the parents tending to children, the teenagers on their phones, the lady singing with such gusto, the bald man and the woman crying into her handkerchief.

-For a split second I caught a glimpse of what it was like to stand on the battle field.
+For a split second, I caught a glimpse of what it was like to stand on the battlefield.
 The thunderous roar of the cannon, the bitter sting of gunpowder in my nostrils, and the ghost trails of smoke.